Novara

-Novara (/it/; Novarese: /lmo/) is the capital city of the province of Novara in the Piedmont region in northwest Italy, to the west of Milan.
-With a population of 102,573, it is the 2nd-largest city in Piedmont after Turin as of 2025.
+Novara (/it/; Novarese: /lmo/) is the capital city of the province of Novara in the region of Piedmont in Northern Italy, to the west of Milan.
+With a population of 103,238, it is the 2nd-largest city in Piedmont after Turin as of 2026.

 It is an important crossroads for commercial traffic along the routes from Milan to Turin and from Genoa to Switzerland.

 Novara lies between the streams Agogna and Terdoppio in northeastern Piedmont, 50 km from Milan and 95 km from Turin.
-It is only 15 km distant from the river Ticino, which marks the border with Lombardy region.
+It is only 15 km from the river Ticino, which marks the border with the Lombardy region.